tomla90/TomAndre_Granberg_DAB_CA_AUG22FT/README.md

 # Application Installation and Usage Instructions
 To use the application, follow these steps:

-- Clone the repository from GitHub.
+* Clone the repository from GitHub.
+* Set up a MySQL database by following the instructions in the README file under the "DATABASEACCESS" section.
+You will also need to * create a database named "adoptiondb" and grant the appropriate privileges to the "dabcaowner" user.
+* Populate the database with the necessary tables and data by running the SQL queries provided in the README file under the         "DATAINSERTS" section.
-- Install the required dependencies by running the command npm install in the root directory of the project.
+* Install the required dependencies by running the command npm install in the root directory of the project.
-- Start the application by running the command npm start.
+* Start the application by running the command npm start.
-- Open a web browser and navigate to http://localhost:3000 to access the application.
+* Open a web browser and navigate to http://localhost:3000 to access the application.
-- In order to access and manage the temperament and species tabs, administrator privileges are required.
-Only users who have been granted administrative access will be able to view and make changes to these tabs.
+* In order to access and manage the temperament and species tabs, administrator privileges are required.
+Only users who have been   - granted administrative access will be able to view and make changes to these tabs.
+* You have the option to either use the existing user account with the following login credentials:
+  Username: Admin
+  Password: admin1234
+  Or, alternatively, you can create a new member account.

 # Environment Variables
 ADMIN_USERNAME: The username for the admin account.